SimonDein/launch/notes/problem_solving_1.md

 		- y * " " + x * "*"
 ```

-> Example of breaking down a problem where the requirements are not very specific - here the examples are the main description of what the code should do - not the description.
+> Example of breaking down a problem where the requirements are not very specific - here the **examples are the main description** of what the code should do - not the description itself.
 Therefore examples needs to be described in computational words (see "model the problem" above)